 Matthew Kauffman and the late Lisa Chedekel of the Hartford Courant reported on the suicides of American soldiers, triggering congressional and military action to address mental health problems among U.S. troops.
 The project made the duo finalists for the prestigious Pulitzer Prize in 2007.

 At the Los Angeles Times, Ruben Vives and Jeff Gottlieb uncovered government officials’ salaries in Bell, California, resulting in fraud trials and a turnover in city government.
 They won a Pulitzer Prize in 2011 for their reporting.
-Staff at Newsday covered police shootings, falsifying of records and other police misconduct in Long Island, New York, leading to the convening of a grand jury, charges against an officer, and plans for a new deadly-force policy.
+Journalists at Newsday covered police shootings, falsifying of records and other police misconduct in Long Island, New York, leading to the convening of a grand jury, charges against an officer, and plans for a new deadly-force policy.

 The human element

 “I really care about the people I’m covering,” said war photographer Lynsey Addario, who has documented strife across the globe.
 In the process of photographing fallen soldiers, rape victims, malnourished children, and cramped refugees, she has been abducted, blindfolded, and bound for six days.
 But it hasn’t stopped her from traveling with her camera.
 “This isn’t about me, it’s about them,” Addario said.

 In response to the murder of reporter James Foley in 2014, his mother, Diane Foley, wrote on Facebook: “We have never been prouder of our son Jim.
 He gave his life trying to expose the world to the suffering of the Syrian people.”

 How can you advocate for a free press?